pagkly/Zed/Investopedia4/Understanding Research and Development (R&D) Expenses.md

 ## Real World Example of R&D Expenses

 Tech companies rely heavily on their research and development capabilities; so they have relatively outsized R&D expenses.
 In a constantly changing environment, it's important for such a company to remain on the [[bleeding edge]](https://www.investopedia.com/terms/b/bleeding-edge.asp) of innovation.
-Facebook [(FB)](https://www.investopedia.com/markets/quote?tvwidgetsymbol=fb), for example, invests heavily in the research and development of products such as facial recognition, virtual reality, and predictive AI [[chatbots]](https://www.investopedia.com/terms/c/chatbot.asp).
+Facebook [(FB)](https://www.investopedia.com/markets/[[Quote|quote]]?tvwidgetsymbol=fb), for example, invests heavily in the research and development of products such as facial recognition, [[Virtual Reality|virtual reality]], and predictive AI [[chatbots]](https://www.investopedia.com/terms/c/chatbot.asp).
 These endeavors allow Facebook to diversify its business and find new growth opportunities as technology continues to evolve.

 Facebook's 2017 acquisition of Oculus Rift is an example of R&D expenses through acquisition.
-Facebook already had the internal resources necessary to build out a virtual reality division, but by acquiring an existing virtual reality company, it was able to expedite the time it took them to develop this capability.
+Facebook already had the internal resources necessary to build out a [[Virtual Reality|virtual reality]] division, but by acquiring an existing virtual reality company, it was able to expedite the time it took them to develop this capability.

 ## Reasons to Conduct R&D

 Businesses conduct R&D for many reasons, the first and foremost being new product research and development.
 Before any new product is released into the marketplace, it goes through significant research and development phases, which include a product's market opportunity, cost, and production timeline.
 After adequate research, a new product enters the development phase, where a company creates the product or service using the concept laid out during the research phase.

 Some companies use R&D to update existing products or conduct quality checks in which a business evaluates a product to ensure that it is still adequate and discusses any improvements.
-If the improvements are cost-effective, then they will be implemented during the development phase.
+If the improvements are cost-effective, then they [[Will|will]] be implemented during the development phase.